dainsaint/dainsaint.com/src/posts/starstuff.md

 *“The cosmos is within us.
 We are made of star-stuff.
 We are a way for the universe to know itself.”*
 -- Carl Sagan

-inspired by star trek, i wrote this "heroic" theme for space opera.
+inspired by star trek, i wrote this "heroic" theme for [/space opera].